Sujoydatta26/100-days-of-code/log.md

 	Progress:
 		Implemented the onclick listener on a recyclerview item.
 Just pass the position of them clicked and run a switch case for the arraylist.

+Day 18:

+	Progress:
+		Learnt about fragments and how to implement a simple cardview as a fragment in a layout.
+Create a new Fragment instance termed as newInstance and return the Fragment Constructor in the newInstance method.
+		 Fragments has to have a default constructor to maintain its saved state on lifecycle changes.
+Get the fragment view using inflater.inflate() and use it to declare other fragment views.
+Setup the fragment in the activity using a framelayout for example, and add tools:layout="@layout/fragment_demo" to get the fragment views in the framelayout.

+	ToDo:
+		Add a viewpager inside the main class and import fragment and add contents to it dynamically using an adapter.